risingwavelabs/risingwave-docs/cloud/console-overview.md

 #### Sample queries

-The sample queries cover the most common steps in RisingWave Database, such as establishing a connection with a data source, processing data by defining materialized views and querying the results.
+The sample queries cover the most common steps in RisingWave, such as establishing a connection with a data source, processing data by defining materialized views and querying the results.

 See [Explore RisingWave with examples](/cloud/quickstart.md/?step=4) for details.